storj-archived/storj.js/examples/upload/INSTRUCTIONS.md

 ## Start web server

-Since this example is using feross drag-drop.
-We need use a web server to indicate to the browser that we not intending to drop the file to the file system.
+Since this example is using Feross drag-drop.
+We need to use a web server to indicate to the browser that we are not intending to drop the file to the file system.

 Any web server will work.
 Just server storj.js/examples/uploads/ as the root directory and use create_file.html as your entry point index.html.

 ## Create a pubilc bucket

-Create a public bucket with the storj-cli and place the name in the bucketId variable in create_file.html

-This will be used by the api
+Create a public bucket (or private if not serving downloads to the browser) with the storj-cli and place the ID in the bucketId variable in create_file.html.
+This can be used by the api to server your downloads in the browser if public.

 ## Input bridge url and auth credentials

 Currently we need to auth with the bridge server to request file shard frames for upload.
 The default bridge url is currently set to the storj main bridge but you can change this to a local running bridge for testing.
-See storj intigration for instructions on how to run a test storj netowork.
+See storj integration for instructions on how to run a test storj netowork.

 Provide your email and password to the create_file.html basicAuth object.